mkhuda/agent-ps/README.md

 is a guess.

 Enter on an ended session reopens it in a new terminal tab instead.
-Copilot chats live in the editor, so they have no reopen command and say so.
+Copilot chats reopen in the editor.

 ### The advisory line

 A line above the keys points out whatever is worth a look: background helpers left running, sessions untouched for a day, or ended sessions you could resume.
-It names the key that acts on it, and only ever shows one thing, since a wall of warnings teaches people to ignore the line.
+It names the key that acts on it, and shows one thing at a time.

 ## Scripting